brandon-xd/whatsapp/README.md

 This project was developed with the help of https://www.youtube.com/watch?v=VUhaDTKYBJU

 ## TO DO
-- customize UI for work with android
+- Customize UI for better Android OS experience
 - Fix animated views to not break android app